yandex/django_replicated/README.md

 special technique where handling of a GET request resulting from a redirect after a POST is explicitly routed to a master database.

 ### Global overrides

-In some cases there is also necessary to override the default middleware behaviour for choosing target database bases on HTTP request method.
-For example if you need to route concrete POST request to slave because you know that request handler doesn't do any writes.
-Settings variable `REPLICATED_VIEWS_OVERRIDES` holds the mapping of views names (urlpatterns names) or view's import paths to specific type of database.
+In some cases it might be necessary to override how the middleware chooses a target database based on the HTTP request method.
+For example if you need to route certain POST requests to a slave if you know that the request handler doesn't do any writes.
+The settings variable `REPLICATED_VIEWS_OVERRIDES` holds the mapping of view names (urlpatterns names) or view import paths to database:

     REPLICATED_VIEWS_OVERRIDES = {
         'api-store-event': 'slave',